 Around 150 Jewish men had been working slave labor at a jam factory located between Leczna and Trawniki in the Lublin district.
-Many were sent there in spring, 1940 from Leczna.
+Many were sent there in spring of 1940 from Leczna.
 On October 28, 1943, 51 Jewish women were sent from Majdanek to the jam factory.
-On November 12, after the Jews from the Lublin camps had been murdered, this group of 200 prisoners were taken to Trawniki camp and charged with covering up the Nazi crimes.
-The bodies at Trawniki were cleared and then burned.
+On November 12, after the Jews from the Lublin camps had been murdered in the Erntefest, this group of 200 prisoners was taken to Trawniki and given the task of covering up the Nazi crimes.
+The dead Jewish bodies at Trawniki were cleared and then burned.
 The clothing of the murder victims was searched through and thrown onto a truck.

 The Jewish men from this group were all murdered at Trawniki on November 26, 1943.
 Under the threat of force, the group of 51 women at the camp were allowed to stay alive until March 1944 cleaning up the camp and covering up the crimes.
 In June 1944, the women were transported to Lublin, and then were sent to Auschwitz, where some of them were liberated.

 The German units responsible for the murders of the Jewish population in the Aktion are listed here.
 In addition to the Lublin district personnel listed at the link, others involved in the decision-making included: Hans Frank, Chief of the Sipo in Krakow Walter Bierkamp, Chief of the Order of Police in Krakow Hans Dietrich Grunwald, and Chief Armaments Superintendent Maximilian Schindler.

 In total, more than 44,000 prisoners from the Lublin district were murdered in a forty eight hour period.
 The names and identities of most of the victims will probably never been known.